 What is Seminary Hill Farm?

-Seminary Hill Farm is located on the campus of the Methodist Theological School in Ohio, just minutes north of Columbus, Ohio.
-Founded on the guiding principle of "Theology.
-Ecology.
-Good Food for All," the team at Seminary Hill Farm is committed to providing the community access to fresh, quality food.
-Seminary Hill Farm is a certified organic farm on less than 10 acres.
-Each field is carefully planned by a team of experienced farmers and each crop is carefully cultivated using organic farming practices.
+Seminary Hill Farm is located on the campus of the Methodist Theological School in Ohio, just minutes north of Columbus, Ohio and is committed to providing the surrounding community access to fresh, quality food.
+The farm is a sustainable market farm on about 10 acres.
+Each field is carefully planned by a team of experienced farmers and each crop is carefully cultivated using sustainable farming practices.
 Some of these techniques include crop rotation, hand management, companion planting, biological pest management and the use of fertilizers that are organic in origin, such as compost.
 A series of hoop houses, high tunnels and low tunnels is utilized to extend the growing season and provide quality food all year long.
 The fresh, local food harvested from Seminary Hill Farm is provided to the community in a number of different ways.
-Dunn dining hall, located on the campus of the Methodist Theological School in Ohio, incorporates the quality ingredients from the farm into their daily menus and private events.
+Seminary Hill Farm Kitchen incorporates the quality ingredients from the farm into their daily menus and private events.
 Our Community Supported Agriculture (CSA) program offers members of the community weekly access to seasonal varieties just harvested from the farm.
 We also attend local farmer's markets and provide hyper-local ingredients to local restaurants within the region.

 What Does CSA mean?

 CSA stands for Community Supported Agriculture.
 It is a common acronym used to describe seasonal programs local farms can offer to the community.
 When members join a CSA program, they can expect to receive a portion of the farm's harvest every season.
 The CSA program at Seminary Hill Farm takes this model and elevates it to offer members a convenient and practical way to enjoy and celebrate fresh, quality food.
 Our program is focused helping members create delicious and healthy meals using whole foods harvested from the farm.
-Each week, members will receive a distribution of seasonal varieties, recently harvested and delivered directly through the CSA program.
+Each week, members will be able to choose from seasonal varieties, recently harvested and provided directly through the CSA program.
 Our CSA subscriptions also include suggested recipes, preparation ideas and storage tips.

 The CSA at Seminary Hill Farm provides a great opportunity for the community to gather and celebrate good food.
 Our members receive exclusive access to farm-to-table events, live cooking demonstrations and specialty events.
 We are passionate about local food and are excited about creating opportunities that encourage a conversation about the importance of where our food comes from.